prashantig25/Perceptual_unc_aug_task_pupil/README.md

 1. Download Datalad (https://handbook.datalad.org/en/latest/intro/installation.html) to your computer.
 2. Next, clone the repo with the data using this command (datalad clone git@gin.g-node.org:/prashantig25/pupil_dataset.git) using command prompt.
-3. If the cloned folder is NOT already inside the path of the repo, please move it inside the repo folder.
+3. If the cloned folder is NOT already inside the path of the repo ('Perceptual_unc_aug_task_pupil'), please move it inside the repo ('Perceptual_unc_aug_task_pupil') folder on your local path.
 4. Change the current directory on your command prompt to the directory of the cloned repo.
 5. Finally, to save the data use this command (datalad get .).

+Note for us: we can skip this entire thing at least for reviewers if it feels too complex. reviewers can still run all analysis and plot figures. they would only need behavioral data which is not large and can be shared via github.

 # How to reproduce all the analyses?